-Fisher College holds one graduate commencement ceremony, traditionally held in June.
+Fisher College holds one commencement ceremony per year for graduate students to participate in.
 Students who have fully completed their certificate program will be invited to participate.

 Incomplete Grades

 Rarely, for extenuating circumstances, during the last two weeks of a term, a student may petition for an incomplete (INC) if they cannot complete all coursework on time.
 In such cases, the student can request from the Assistant Dean, School of Graduate Studies that an incomplete be granted.
 If the request is approved, the student, the faculty member, and the Registrar will be notified of the decision in writing.